rdale1/renee_dale.github.io/_pages/home.md

 ## 2020 ##

+### September ###
+Been a few months....
+* Collaborative incubator website [InitMathBio](https://initmathbio.com) is finally up!
+I never thought I'd actually complete it.. chalk it up to quarantine free time.
+More soon!
+* I received a grant to develop an educational video game from ASPB!
+So excited to see this come to life, and hopefuly help others overcome math anxiety through seeing the magic of math!
+* Myself and Dr Amogh Jalihal have started an online [community for early-career modelers](https://amoghpj.github.io/modeling-and-beyond/).
+You can read more about our vision for this community on my blog: https://iambecomecomputational.com/2020/07/01/modeling-and-beyond/
+* The workshop continued to be held for the online PlantBiology meeting in late July.
+We found that an in-person format would be better for what we had planned (a little too many surveys).
+Check out the [materials and outline here.](https://www.initmathbio.com/pb2020-introduction-to-modeling/)

 ### January ###
 * My workshop for PB2020, "Discovering the rules of life through computational plant biology – utilizing dynamical mathematical models", was accepted!
 [Learn more here](https://iambecomecomputational.wordpress.com/2020/01/21/workshop-on-computational-plant-biology-at-pb2020-opportunities-for-participants/)